Circumpolar constellations are constellations that never set below the horizon when seen from a particular location on Earth.

 Three of these constellations are very easy to find in the night sky because they are dominated by familiar asterisms, formed by their brightest stars.
 Ursa Major, the largest of all northern constellations, is known for (and sometimes confused with) the Big Dipper, the smaller Ursa Minor contains the slightly fainter Little Dipper, and Cassiopeia is easily recognized for its prominent W shape.

 Draco and Cepheus, which are located in the same region in the sky, are not as widely known in spite of their size.
 Draco is the eighth largest constellation in the sky, but its brightest star, Eltanin, Gamma Draconis, is only the 67th on the list of the brightest stars.
-It is only as bright as Mizar, Zeta Ursae Majoris, the fourth brightest star in Ursa Major.
+It is only as bright as Mizar, Zeta Ursae Majoris, which is only the fourth brightest star in Ursa Major.

 Draco is the large serpentine constellation wrapped around the much smaller Ursa Minor, with the dragon’s tail found between the two bear constellations and its head pointing toward Hercules.
 Draco represents Ladon, the dragon that guarded the golden apples on Mount Atlas and was killed by Heracles as part of his 12 labours.
 The constellation is not particularly prominent despite being one of the largest.